Riding the Trend or Protecting Profits | Superior Industries International Inc. (SUP)

 Is It Worth Investing in Superior Industries International Inc. (NYSE :SUP) Right Now?

-The average price from analysts is $7.00.
-SUP currently public float of 23.49M and currently shorts hold a 2.46% ratio of that float.
-Today, the average trading volume of SUP was 1.06M shares.
+The average price from analysts is $7.00, which is $2.21 above the current price.
+SUP currently public float of 23.39M and currently shorts hold a 2.47% ratio of that float.
+Today, the average trading volume of SUP was 1.13M shares.

 SUP’s Market Performance